ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/grammar_lexer_parser.md

     <a href><img alt="grammar, lexer, parser" src="../img/grammar_lexer_parser.svg"> </a>
 </p>

 Every language needs a (formal) grammar to describe its syntax and semantics.
-Once a program adheres to the rules of the grammar in *Source Code* (for example as input string or file format), it is *tokenized* and then *lexer* adds some metadata to each token, for example where each token starts and finishes in the original source code.
-Lastly, parsing (reshaping or restructuring) of the lexed outputs into our [Abstract Syntax Tree (AST)](./ast.md) occurs for later stages of compilation (compiler backend).
+Once a program adheres to the rules of the grammar in *Source Code* (for example as input string or file format), it is *tokenized* and then *lexer* adds some metadata to each token for example, where each token starts and finishes in the original source code.
+Lastly, parsing (reshaping or restructuring) of the lexed outputs to [Abstract Syntax Tree](./ast.md).

 ## Grammar

 While there are varieties of ways to define the grammar, in this book we will use the [Parsing Expression Grammar (PEG)](https://en.wikipedia.org/wiki/Parsing_expression_grammar).

-Here is how our simple calculator language `Calc` (supporting addition and subtraction) looks like in PEG
+Here is how our simple calculator language `Calc` (supporting addition and subtraction) grammar looks like in PEG

 ```text
 {{ #include ../../../calculator/src/grammar.pest }}